 Next, let’s create a new managed table in the same UC catalog and schema from the Databricks workspace and read it from the local terminal.
 Here’s what you’ll see in the spark-sql shell before the managed table is created:

-Then run the show tables command from the local terminal again.
+Now, create the managed Delta table from the local terminal.
+Then run the show tables command again from the local terminal.
 Now the managed table is in the list:

 |